haseebsultan/magento2-sample-data/README.md

-Magento sample data includes a sample store hello, complete with more than 250 products (about 200 of them are configurable products), categories, promotional price rules, CMS pages, banners, and so on.
+Magento sample data includes a sample store haseeb, complete with more than 250 products (about 200 of them are configurable products), categories, promotional price rules, CMS pages, banners, and so on.
 Sample data uses the Luma theme on the storefront.

 Installing sample data is optional.